Bit-serial architecture

-In digital logic applications, bit-serial architectures send data one bit at a time, along a single wire, in contrast to bit-parallel word architectures, in which data values are sent all bits or a word at once along a group of wires.
+In computer architecture, bit-serial architectures send data one bit at a time, along a single wire, in contrast to bit-parallel word architectures, in which data values are sent all bits or a word at once along a group of wires.

 All digital computers built before 1951, and most of the early massive parallel processing machines used a bit-serial architecture—they were serial computers.

 Bit-serial architectures were developed for digital signal processing in the 1960s through 1980s, including efficient structures for bit-serial multiplication and accumulation.

+The HP Nut processor used in many Hewlett-Packard calculators operated bit-serially.

-Often, N serial processors will take less FPGA area and have a higher total performance than a single N-bit parallel processor.
+Assuming N is an arbitrary integer number, N serial processors will often take less FPGA area and have a higher total performance than a single N-bit parallel processor.